Social Work Degrees, Schools, and Careers in Massachusetts

 If students are interested in looking outside the city of Boston for college, Salem State University has a nationally ranked social work degree program, UMass-Amherst has multiple social work degree programs worth considering and Smith College is one of the nation’s most respected liberal arts colleges and it has multiple social work degree programs as well.

 Contrary to popular belief, the city of Boston is not the only location in Massachusetts that has quality colleges and universities but it is obviously a great place to start.
 Out of the 20 schools in the state that offer MSW programs, 11 can generously be considered part of the Boston area including schools with nationally ranked social work degree programs like Boston College and Boston University.
 Other prestigious universities in the area that have social work degree programs include Harvard University, Tufts University, Northeastern University and Suffolk University.
 If students prefer cheaper options at public universities, UMass-Boston offers a Master’s degree in the related field of Public Policy Analysis.

 As one of the most populated cities in the country, Boston is obviously home to the highest concentration of social workers in the state.
-In fact, the Boston-Cambridge-Quincy metropolitan area has the fifth-highest concentration of child, family and school social workers in the country at 4,850.
-In total, the metropolitan area has more than 10,000 professional social workers employed in the area.
+In fact, the Boston-Cambridge-Nashua metropolitan area has the sixth-highest population of child, family and school social workers in the country at 6,380.
+In total, the metropolitan area has almost 17,000 professional social workers employed in the area.
 It should be noted of course that the heavy concentration of social workers correlates to the density of population in the same area, so this does not necessarily indicate an over-abundance of social worker careers in the region.